Chapter 21 Efficient Sample Size Calculator

-21.1 What is the Sample Size for Multiple Groups Model?
+21.1 What is the Efficient Sample Size Calculator?

-The Sample Size for Multiple Groups Model leverages naturally-occurring biological groupings and group-wise correlation structure to plan a sampling scheme to efficiently investigate whether a free-ranging population is disease free.
+The Efficient Sample Size Calculator leverages naturally-occurring biological groupings and group-wise correlation structure to plan a sampling scheme to efficiently investigate whether a free-ranging population is disease free.
+This calculator allows planning using three different sampling schemes: (1) simple random sampling, (2) high harvest sampling, or (3) two-stage cluster sampling.

 21.2 What Question Does it Answer?

 Question 1.
-How many individuals should I test without finding a positive case to make inferences about population-scale disease freedom?
-The app shows you exactly how many negatives you need to accumulate from each sub administrative area to declare the area free from disease with high confidence.
+How many individuals should I test in this next season-year without finding a positive case to make inferences about population-scale disease freedom?
+The app shows you exactly how many negatives you need to accumulate from your host population in the upcoming year to declare the population free from disease with high confidence.

 21.3 Output Details